Virtual certainty? Bankers ask if success of remote roadshows will last

 Moreover, many of the IPOs that were successful in the last few weeks, including business intelligence platform ZoomInfo Technologies Inc ZI.O and insurance policy comparison website SelectQuote Inc SLQT.N, were of well-established companies.
 Some IPO advisers cautioned that some startups and young less-known companies will struggle to pique investors' interest without wooing them in person.

-"I think it's harder for startups, as they're still trying to network remotely through video."

-(Reporting by Scott Murdoch in Hong Jong and Joshua Franklin in New York Additional reporting by Noah Sin in Hong Kong, Clara Denina in London, and Rebecca Spalding and Krystal Hu in New York Editing by Jennifer Hughes and Greg Roumeliotis)
+(Reporting by Scott Murdoch in Hong Jong and Joshua Franklin in New York Additional reporting by Noah Sin in Hong Kong, Clara Denina in London, and Rebecca Spalding and Krystal Hu in New York Editing by Jennifer Hughes, Greg Roumeliotis and Leslie Adler)

 ((jennifer.hughes@thomsonreuters.com; +852 2912 6667;))